raphaelmansuy/tutorials/24-mcp.md

 **3. OAuth Resource Server Classification with Enhanced Security**

-**Why this matters:** Enterprise AI deployments face a security paradox: they need access to sensitive data to provide value, but current authentication methods create massive security vulnerabilities.
-Token theft, privilege escalation, and unauthorized access cost organizations an average of $4.45 million per breach.
+**Why this matters:** Enterprise AI deployments face a security paradox: they need access to sensitive data to provide value, but current authentication methods create security vulnerabilities.
+According to IBM's 2024 Cost of Data Breach Report, the global average cost of a data breach is $4.88 million, with unauthorized access being a significant contributor to breach incidents.

 **What it delivers:** MCP servers are now classified as OAuth Resource Servers with protected resource metadata.
 This enables seamless integration with enterprise identity providers while maintaining security best practices and preventing the most common attack vectors.